{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Or are your competitors providing really helpful, educational thought leadership?

-Are they trying to be perceived more as corporate, sterile, “big box” kinds of sales people?
+Are they trying to be perceived more as corporate, sterile, “big box” kinds of salespeople?

-Or are they trying to be seen as professors, advisors, subject matter experts?
+Or are they trying to be seen as professors, advisors, or subject matter experts?
 That mindset can make an enormous difference when trying to compete effectively – and allow you to be the big fish in the small pond.

 What have you done to show your prospective clients that bigger isn’t always better?
 Share your approach in the Comments box below.

-If you're in the data center, mission critical or cloud services industries, or you sell to the data center industry, don't miss our weekly update newsletter -- Data Center Sales & Marketing Institute (DCSMI) Update Newsletter.
+If you're in the data center, mission-critical, or cloud services industries, or you sell to the data center industry, don't miss our weekly update newsletter -- Data Center Sales & Marketing Institute (DCSMI) Update Newsletter.
 Get notified about new reports, events, podcasts, and blog posts.